Information Science and Technology, BS BS

 - INFOST 697: Cisco Routing and Switching I

-Cross-functional electives help students become more well-rounded IT professionals.
-Choose a 3 credit course from each of the five following disciplines:
+Cross-functional electives help you become a more well-rounded IT professional with skills in other applicable subjects.
+Choose a three-credit course from each of the four disciplines below.

-Examples of programs that pair nicely with the IST major include:
+Programs that pair well with your IST major include:

 - Certificate in Health Care Informatics